 It’s also cold.
 I’ve never really been the type of person to own winter clothes.
 I’m more of an “I inherited this sweatshirt from my brother in 1997 and plan to wear it everyday from November until March” kind of person.
 But I’m really trying.

 Everyone keeps asking me how I’m doing, how I like it, and whether we’re adjusting well.
 I don’t know… I mostly feel like I’m on vacation.
 I seem to have the memory of a goldfish when it comes to major life changes.
-I spent almost five years at my soul-sucking job, but it hasn’t crossed my mind unless I’m responding to comments or getting a text from Mandi.
+I spent almost five years at my soul-sucking job, but it hasn’t crossed my mind unless I’m responding to comments or getting a text from a former work friend.

 A part of me wonders whether there is something wrong with me.
 Maybe I have some sort of attachment disorder or an addiction to chaos.
 I’m probably just on a delayed reaction to reality and will be writing things like “WTF WHERE AM I” in a few weeks.